 What makes a logo successful?

-A successful has Aesthetic appeal.
-This is a term used to describe how appealing something is to the eye Logos must be attractive and easy to read in addition to being unique.
-They should entice people to examine them.
+A successful has a good aesthetic appeal but instantly evokes the raison d'etre of the brand.
+Aesthetic appeak is a term used to describe how appealing something is to the eye.
+Logos must be attractive and easy to read in addition to being unique and create a relation with the brand.
+They should entice people to examine and understand.
 This serves an important purpose: a strong sense of the logo can often lead to a strong sense of the brand.

 Why is it so difficult to create a logo?